AtharvaMC/Python-Projects/README.md

 # Python-Projects
-Simple python projects for beginners
+These are the simple python projects for beginners Sudoku game is the console based game , made from core programming.